 The following day, a low-pressure system joined up with the cold front, leaving six to nine inches of snow over most of the area, despite the ground already warming up from spring.
 Areas near Lansing and Flint were buried in a foot of snow!
 Temperatures didn’t rise out of the 30s for two days.

 3. The Blizzard of 1967

 The days prior to January 26 and 27, 1967 were unseasonably warm with temperatures in the 50s and 60s in some parts of Michigan.
-Then suddenly winter temperatures returned and with them came several feet of snow.
-An eight-mile long traffic backup occurred between Grand Rapids and Jackson with drivers abandoning their cars and walking to a nearby farmhouse to spend the night.
+Then suddenly, winter temperatures returned, and with them came several feet of snow.
+An eight-mile long traffic backup occurred between Grand Rapids and Jackson, with drivers abandoning their cars and walking to a nearby farmhouse to spend the night.
 Kalamazoo took the brunt of the storm with 30 inches of snow falling.
-Eyewitnesses say the storm brought the state to standstill for two days.
-Dairy farmers had to dump milk that couldn’t be delivered and state troopers relied on the National Guard for transportation through the deep snow to emergency calls
+Eyewitnesses say the storm brought the state to a standstill for two days.
+Dairy farmers had to dump milk that couldn’t be delivered, and state troopers relied on the National Guard for transportation through the deep snow to respond to emergency calls.

 4. The Great Blizzard of 1978

 According to The National Weather Service, The Blizzard of ‘78 was the worst winter storm to hit Michigan since record keeping began.
 Again falling on January 26 and 27, the lower peninsula was hit with 10 to 30 inches of snow depending on location.

 Wind gusts were between 50 and 70 mph and windchills were as cold as 30 below.
 The severe blizzard caused whiteouts and zero visibility for hours.
 There was several inches of snow on the ground before the storm began; this just compounded the problem with the blowing snow.
 As the storm passed over Mt.
 Clemens, MI, the atmospheric pressure fell to the third lowest ever recorded in the United States, outside of a tropical storm.